Gilani speaks at SZABIST convocation: Public-private partnership vital for promot education

 NEC rejects two holidays, VAT on education

-Addressing a press conference here at Rawalpindi Press Club on Monday, he demanded the government brings load shedding at schools to a halt, so that students
+Addressing a press conference here at Rawalpindi Press Club on Monday, he demanded the government brings load shedding at schools to a halt, so that students did not suffer.

-the facility of generators and UPS, it was very difficult for students as well as teachers to concentrate without electricity in the sizzling weather," he added.
+He said since most of the schools did not have the facility of generators and UPS, it was very difficult for students as well as teachers to concentrate without electricity in the sizzling weather," he added.

 He said it was not possible to complete syllabuses and impart quality education to students in such a short period of time.